mvpoirier/mvpoirier.github.io/portfolio.md

 ---
 layout: page
-title: Teaching Portfolio
+title: Portfolio
 permalink: /portfolio/
 published: true
 ---
 *Updated July 2021*

-**Thank you for taking the time to explore my online teaching portfolio!**
+**Thank you for taking the time to explore my portfolio!**

-I hope that the samples and resources shared below will help highlight my potential contributions to your school.

 You can also find out more about my qualifications, experience, and interests on my **[CV/Résumé](https://drive.google.com/file/d/1glDde-ajDM7koyvnCMvvCRr3JIPvvafF/view?usp=sharing)**, **[LinkedIn](https://www.linkedin.com/in/mvpoirier8)**, and **[Twitter](https://twitter.com/mvpoirier)**.